-The managers of the LF Canlife UK Equity Fund use a high-conviction, bottom-up stock selection process complemented by a top down tactical overlay in their pursuit of long-term capital growth.
+The manager of the LF Canlife UK Equity Fund uses a high-conviction, bottom-up stock selection process complemented by a top down tactical overlay in their pursuit of long-term capital growth.
 The fund has been designed to be flexible in order to cater for a wide range of market conditions and consists of two divisions, with 80% dedicated to fundamental and structural positions that make up the core and approximately 20% targeting shorter-term tactical positions.

-At the centre of the management team’s investment philosophy is the belief that there are two broad forms of growth available in equity markets: one where the entire market moves forward in a particular direction and one where a single company is able to increase market share by having an advantage over competitors.
+At the centre of the managers investment philosophy is the belief that there are two broad forms of growth available in equity markets: one where the entire market moves forward in a particular direction and one where a single company is able to increase market share by having an advantage over competitors.
 Structural growth can come from a variety of sources: a marketplace or industry that is growing quickly as a result of specific changes to dynamics, legislation or regulation; or it can be a company that is growing market share through factors such as innovations or barriers to entry.

-When it comes to identifying investment opportunities and selecting individual holdings for the fund, the managers follow a well-defined process and are constantly developing a view of the macroeconomic environment as well as current market conditions.
+When it comes to identifying investment opportunities and selecting individual holdings for the fund, the manager follows a well-defined process and are constantly developing a view of the macroeconomic environment as well as current market conditions.
 These views, in addition to the identification of the themes, trends and sectors that are determined to offer compelling opportunities, are major drivers of investment ideas and stock selection within the portfolio.

-Once the management team has found the opportunities and sectors that they find attractive, they then seek out the best companies for investment.
-Specific holdings selected for investment are determined through fundamental research that is undertaken as a group by the four-strong Canada Life Investments UK equities team, with each manager providing input into stock selection decisions.
+Once the manager has found the opportunities and sectors that they find attractive, they then seek out the best companies for investment.
+Specific holdings selected for investment are determined through fundamental research that is undertaken as a group by the Canada Life Investments UK equities team, with each manager providing input into stock selection decisions.
 The team also seeks input from the wider Canada Life Investments equity and fixed income teams on matters of global macro and market trends.

 The team identifies buys and sells by assessing: